Nho89/bons-app-gallery/README.md

 * Copy code: `npm install`
 * Copy code: `npm run api`
 This will start the JSON server at http://localhost:3000 using the db.json file in the server folder.
+* Copy code: `npm run dev`
+This will start the server.
+* Copy code: `npm run test`
+This will run the tests.

 3. **Open the Project:**